alexnakagawa/conversionr/README.md

 # conversionr

 This is an R package to convert between volume, mass, temperature, and distance units.
-This package also handles conversions within the metric system and imperial system.
+The package covers converting between basic units of the forementioned categories, and also covers conversions between imperial and standard units.
 ## Installation

 Open up an R console.
 Run the following line: